andrew-paterson/ember-development-sundries/README.md

 # Prune test files

 Moves test files comprised only of the Ember boilerplate to a directory named `pruned-tests` at the root of the project directory.
+Currently only works with integration tests

 `node prune-component-test-files path-to-ember-project`